eyshah/Boardmeetings/README.md

 By applying this code within python allowed it to open and read your csv file.

- # CODE 2A WRITE THE SAME CSV FILE CHANGING THE DILIMITER
+ # CODE 2A WRITE THE SAME CSV FILE CHANGING THE DILIMITER.

 ![code2a](https://user-images.githubusercontent.com/69476214/96037814-38f18880-0e5e-11eb-9a30-04b0d03fca17.PNG)